gioviat/pomodoro/README.md

 # pomodoro
-A very simple repository to implement a minimal version of the Pomodor technique on desktop
+A very simple repository to implement a minimal version of the Pomodoro technique on desktop